Jehovah's Witnesses: Eschatology

 Jehovah's Witnesses believe that Satan was originally a perfect angel who developed feelings of self-importance and craved worship.
 Satan influenced Adam and Eve to disobey God, and humanity subsequently became participants in a challenge involving the competing claims of Jehovah and Satan to universal sovereignty.
 Jehovah's Witnesses believe that Jesus began to rule invisibly in heaven as king of God's kingdom in October 1914 and that Satan was subsequently ousted from heaven to the earth.
 They base this belief on a rendering of the Greek word parousia—usually translated as "coming" when referring to Jesus—as "presence".
 Jehovah's Witnesses believe that they are the kingdom's representatives on earth.
 They also believe that they must remain separate from human governments, which they consider to be controlled by Satan.
 The kingdom is viewed as the means by which God will accomplish his original purpose for the earth, transforming it into a paradise without sickness or death.
 Jehovah's Witnesses do not currently suggest any specific date for the end of the world, but Watch Tower Society literature has previously made such statements about 1914, 1925 and 1975.
 These failed predictions were presented as "beyond doubt" and "approved by God".
 Some Watch Tower Society publications state that God has used Jehovah's Witnesses and the International Bible Students as a modern-day prophet.

 A central teaching of Jehovah's Witnesses is that the world faces imminent destruction through intervention by God and Jesus Christ.
 This belief has been present since the group's founding.
-They believe that Jesus' inauguration as king in 1914 is a sign that the great tribulation is about to take place.
+They believe that Jesus' was inaugurated as king in 1914 as part of a sign that the great tribulation is about to take place.
 Jehovah's Witnesses believe that all other present-day religions are false, identifying them with Babylon the Great, the "harlot" of Revelation 17.
 They believe that Nebuchadnezzar II had a dream where he saw a statue with a gold head, silver chest and arms, copper abdomen, iron legs, and feet that were a mixture of clay and iron.
 This dream is interpreted as a prophecy representing the rise and fall of empires: gold represents Babylon, silver represents Persia, copper represents Greece, iron represents Rome, and clay represents an Anglo-American empire.
 Jehovah's Witnesses believe that humanity is currently living in the last empire that will eventually be destroyed by the United Nations, which is also interpreted as the scarlet-colored wild beast.
 Satan will subsequently use world governments to attack Jehovah's Witnesses, which will prompt God to begin the war of Armageddon, during which all forms of human government will be destroyed and all people not counted as Jesus' sheep will be killed.
 After Armageddon, God will extend his heavenly kingdom to include earth, which will be transformed into a paradise like the Garden of Eden.
 They thus depart from the mainstream Christian belief that the "second coming" of Matthew 24 refers to a single moment of arrival on earth to judge humans.